Born to Be King (Blackadder): Plot

 The story begins in 1486.
-The episode opens as King Richard IV departs on a Crusade against the Turks, leaving his elder son Prince Harry to rule as regent.
-The King's younger son, Prince Edmund, encouraged by his sidekick Baldrick, considers the opportunity to take control of the kingdom.
-As it turns out, Prince Harry takes most of the power and leaves Edmund to do the duties that remain: namely herding sheep and cleaning out the drains.
+The episode opens as King Richard IV departs on a Crusade against the Turks, leaving his elder beloved son Prince Harry to rule as regent.
+The King's younger slimey son, Prince Edmund, encouraged by his sidekick Baldrick, considers the opportunity to take control of the kingdom.
+As it turns out, Prince Harry takes most of the power and leaves Edmund to do the duties that remain: namely herding sheep, straightening the royal portraits and cleaning out the drains.

 A year later, Harry plans a feast to celebrate Richard's impending return and entrusts Edmund with arranging the entertainments.
-Edmund grows increasingly frustrated, as the traditional troupe of eunuchs cancel their participation and he has to consider acts he considers pathetic like Morris dancers, a bear baiter, a flock of chickens which lays eggs, and an act entitled "The Jumping Jews of Jerusalem".
+Edmund grows increasingly frustrated, as the traditional troupe of eunuchs cancel their participation and the bearded lady shaves her beard off at bad timing, leaving Baldrick to take her place.
+Edmund, Percy and Baldrick has to chooses the other acts which he considers are pathetic like Morris dancers, a bear baiter (with a fake bear from last year), a flock of chickens which lays eggs, and a new humorous act entitled "The Jumping Jews of Jerusalem".

 King Richard's military commander from Scotland, Dougal MacAngus, arrives for the feast and mistakes Edmund for a eunuch.
 Edmund's bad mood worsens when MacAngus asks for land in Scotland as a reward for his service, the Royal burghs of Roxburgh, Selkirk and Peebles.
 Ignoring the fact that these lands are possessed by Edmund, Prince Harry grants them to MacAngus, and a furious Edmund plots with Baldrick and Percy to kill MacAngus.
 After ignoring Baldrick's "cunning plan" to use a cannon, Edmund decides to try something more subtle.
 He finds MacAngus hunting in the forest and offers him a part in a play that is being staged at the castle that night as part of the St Leonard's Day (6 November) festivities.
 The Death of the Pharaoh is hastily re-scripted as The Death of the Scotsman.
 Edmund replaces the actors' fake knives with real ones, intending to have them kill MacAngus onstage.
 When MacAngus reveals he has information that throws the legitimacy of Prince Harry's claim to the throne in jeopardy, however, Edmund hastily prevents the assassination.